Anton Yuryev: Education

 Yuryev received his B.Sc. in physics from Moscow Institute of Physics and Technology in 1987.
 He received his M.Sc. in Molecular Biology and Bioorganic chemistry from Shemyakin-Ovchinnikov Institute of bioorganic chemistry in 1989.

 Anton Yuryev received his Ph.D. in Molecular Biology and Genetics from Johns Hopkins University in 1995.

 Yuryev's Ph.D. advisory committee at Johns Hopkins University included several prominent molecular biologists: yeast geneticist Jef Boeke and Nobel laureate Daniel Nathans.

 Yuryev was awarded Ph.D. at Johns Hopkins University for discovery of novel family of proteins interacting with C-terminal domain of RNA polymerase II holoenzyme using yeast two-hybrid screening.
 Sequence similarity of these proteins to splicing factors suggested the existence of physical coupling between transcription and post-transcriptional modification of messenger RNA.

-He continued his research as postdoctoral fellow at Novartis Pharmaceuticals where he demonstrated that mammalian ARAF protein kinase can be imported into mitochondria.During the completion of human genome sequencing he started working in the new emerging field of bioinformatics.
+He continued his research as postdoctoral fellow at Novartis Pharmaceuticals where he demonstrated that mammalian ARAF protein kinase can be imported into mitochondria.
+During the completion of human genome sequencing he started working in the new emerging field of bioinformatics.

+In 1995, several faculty members at Johns Hopkins University authored letters of recommendation concerning Anton Yuryev’s work during his graduate studies.
+Addressed to his postdoctoral supervisor at Ciba-Geigy, Dr. Wennogle, the letters written by senior and junior faculty including Daniel Nathans, Phil Hieter, Jeff Corden, and Jef Boeke provide contemporaneous assessments of Yuryev’s scientific contributions and research potential at an early stage of his career.